Praqma/tracey-exp/README.md

     docker-compose up

 That should do it.
 Now you have a jenkins running on port 8080, a configured rabbitmq server and a configured job.
 Login details are (jenkins/demo).

+## Releasing

+To release a new version of this CLI on Github release you need to tag the commit to release.
+This will be picked up by Travis CI.

+### Github auth for Travis release

+Release is done a ReleasePraqma user and was securely created using `travis setup releases`

+    $ travis setup releases
+    Detected repository as Praqma/tracey-protocol-eiffel-cli-generator, is this correct? |yes| yes
+    Username: ReleasePraqma
+    Password for ReleasePraqma: **********
+    File to Upload: build/libs/tracey-protocol-eiffel-cli-generator.jar
+    Deploy only from Praqma/tracey-protocol-eiffel-cli-generator? |yes| yes
+    Encrypt API key? |yes| yes